First Half Marathon, eh?

 - Put the comparison game out of your mind.
 This is so hard, believe me, I promise I do understand the comparison game of comparing yourself to other runners.
 Just don’t do it.
 You don’t know their life and they don’t know yours.
 The fact you’re out there and working towards a goal is awesome!
 There’s nothing to compare; you do you because I mean lets be real, you are pretty fantastic.

 - Good shoes are a must.
 This may seem like a no brainer but you’d be amazed at how many people I’ve come across that will buy new shoes right before a race.
 Yikes!
 If you think that your shoes will be too worn out before race day, go ahead and grab some new shoes at least a month to six weeks before the race to give you a chance to break them in.
 Not sure what shoes to get?
-I’ve been running for about 5 years as of this moment and been through the different brands and styles of shoes and Brooks Pure flow, hands down is my all-time favorite.
-You can grab a pair from my friends at Lady Foot Locker by clicking on the picture of the shoe!
+I’ve been running for years and been through the different brands and styles and Reebok Harmony Road is hands down my all-time favorite.
+You can grab a pair here!
 I have these exact shoes right now and I love love love them.
-So comfortable, so light and they’re just perfect for running.
+You can see below my feet wearing the Harmony Road’s.
+So comfortable and so light, they’re just perfect for running.

 - Think local for your first half.
 I recommend a local race for your first half and the reason for this is so that you can know the race route and train accordingly!
 My very first half marathon was a course that was full of hills.
 Had I not trained properly according to the race course, then it would have made for a very difficult race!
 Hill running is vital for runners of all levels but it has to be done and incorporated into your training plan properly!
 The Ultimate Guide to Running Hills is a post I wrote specifically about hill running.
 Go check it out and Pin it so you have easy access for when you’re ready!